SmokiesScribe/buddyclients-free/readme.txt

 1. Ensure that you have either BuddyPress or BuddyBoss Platform installed on your WordPress site.
 2. Navigate to Plugins > Add New in your WordPress admin dashboard.
-3. In the search bar, type BuddyClients Free and press Enter.
+3. In the search bar, type BuddyClients Lite and press Enter.
-4. Locate the BuddyClients Free plugin in the search results and click the Install Now button.
+4. Locate the BuddyClients Lite plugin in the search results and click the Install Now button.
-5. Once the installation is complete, click Activate to enable the BuddyClients Free plugin on your site.
+5. Once the installation is complete, click Activate to enable the BuddyClients Lite plugin on your site.
 6. After activation, go to the BuddyClients settings to configure the plugin as needed.

 == Screenshots ==